hirosystems/stacks-subnets/NFT_USE_CASE.md

 This interface contract has several functions that allow it to act as an intermediary between the Stacks chain and some particular hyperchain.
 These functions include but are not limited to:
 - `commit-block`: Called by hyperchain miners to record block hashes and withdrawal state on the Stacks chain.
-- `deposit-ft-asset` / `deposit-stx` / `deposit-nft-asset`: Called by users to deposit assets into the hyperchains contract.
-The Hyperchain "listens" for calls to these functions, and performs a mint on the hyperchains to replicate this state.
+- `deposit-ft-asset` / `deposit-stx` / `deposit-nft-asset`: Called by users to deposit assets into the subnets contract.
+The Hyperchain "listens" for calls to these functions, and performs a mint on the subnets to replicate this state.
 Meanwhile, on the L1, the assets live in the contract.
 - `withdraw-ft-asset` / `withdraw-stx` / `withdraw-nft-asset`: Called by miners to withdraw assets from the hyperchain.
-  In an upcoming update to the hyperchains repo, this function will be called by users directly.
+  In an upcoming update to the subnets repo, this function will be called by users directly.

 In order to register new allowed assets, a valid miner may call `setup-allowed-contracts`, `register-ft-contract`, or `register-nft-contract`.
-The transaction sender must be part of the miners list defined in the hyperchains contract.
+The transaction sender must be part of the miners list defined in the subnets contract.

 ## Setup